MasterCloudApps-Projects/chess/README.md

 ```

 # Technical Documentation
-This work serves as a study of several well-known software design patterns implemented on the JavaScript language (by using the NodeJS framework), all applied in the context of a simple chess game.
+This work serves as a study of several well-known software design patterns implemented on the JavaScript language (by using the NodeJS platform), all applied in the context of a simple chess engine.

 ## Table of Contents
 - [Introduction](#introduction)